Revolutionary Government Junta of El Salvador: First Junta

-Three days after the coup on 18 October 1979, Colonels Majano Ramos and Gutiérrez Avendaño established the First Revolutionary Government Junta.
-It consisted of two military officers (Colonels Majano Ramos and Gutiérrez Avendaño) and three civilians; Guillermo Manuel Ungo Revelo, a democratic socialist politician from the National Revolutionary Movement (MNR), Mario Antonio Andino, the ex-vice president of the Chamber of Commerce and Industry of El Salvador (CCIES), and Román Mayorga Quirós, a rector of the Central American University.
+Three days after the coup on 18 October 1979, Majano and Gutiérrez established the First Revolutionary Government Junta.
+It consisted of two military officers (Majano and Gutiérrez) and three civilians; Guillermo Manuel Ungo Revelo, a democratic socialist politician from the National Revolutionary Movement (MNR), Mario Antonio Andino, the ex-vice president of the Chamber of Commerce and Industry of El Salvador (CCIES), and Román Mayorga Quirós, a rector of the Central American University.

-The junta styled itself as a "reformist junta" which rose to power via a "reformist coup" lead by "reformist officers" in the military.
+The junta styled itself as a "reformist junta" which rose to power via a "reformist coup" led by "reformist officers" in the military.
 The junta promised to redistribute wealth and implement several nation-wide reforms, including economic, political, and agrarian reforms.
 Promises to end human rights violations and political oppression were also made.
 The first reform put into place was the abolition of the National Democratic Organization (ORDEN), an organization composed of several right-wing paramilitaries that tortured political opponents, intimidated voters, rigged elections, and killed peasants.
 During the abolition of ORDEN, the paramilitaries themselves were not dissolved, however, and they operated independently and committed various atrocities during the civil war.
 The "reformist junta," meanwhile, utilized its own death squads to commit human rights violations during the civil war.
 Archbishop Óscar Arnulfo Romero y Galdámez cautiously endorsed the coup and the junta stating that the goals and reforms were good-willed.

 The junta immediately faced problems from both the political right and left.
 In the weeks following the coup, thousands of civilians and members of the Unified Popular Action Front (FAPU), Popular Leagues "February 28" (LP-28), and People's Revolutionary Bloc (BRP), marched in the streets of San Salvador demanding the release of all the information on the victims of the military regime.
 They also demanded that the junta follow through with their promises of reform and also include wage increases, lower consumer prices, and public trials of military officers who had previously committed human rights abuses against the people.
-Meanwhile, wealthy landowners and businessmen, most of whom had affiliations with the National Association of Private Enterprise (ANEP), opposed the proposed reforms the junta promised to implement.
+Meanwhile, wealthy landowners and businessmen, most of whom had affiliations with the National Association of Private Enterprise (ANEP), opposed the reforms the junta promised to implement.